dsanchezp18/econ899/notebooks/notes.md

 - Title:
     - Offsetting innovation?
 The impact of the Alberta Investment Tax Credit on intellectual property
     - Do fiscal incentives affect innovation?
 Evidence from the Alberta Investment Tax Credit

+- Complications & further research
+    - DD weights weird, event study better
+    - IPC sections to brooad, must be more specific, but lose power
+    - should consider section A more specifically, survey dat.a
+    - Patent applications do not necessarily mean innovation.
+How many of these get granted?
+Data.
+In introduction, likely.